Putting together a list of our favorite rooster breeds is quite daunting!

-I hope you enjoyed these rooster breeds and pictures!
+I hope you enjoyed our favorite rooster breeds and pictures!

 It is worth saying again that the temperament and disposition can vary greatly depending on which ‘line.’

 Some breeders prefer a more assertive bird, while others breed for more gentle birds.
 You will need to do your homework and find out what your local breeder aims for in a bird.

 If you can see the parent stock, especially the rooster, you will be able to form an opinion on whether or not you want that particular cockerel.
 Please read our article here for an insight into what makes a rooster tick and how to deal with them.

 I’m sure some of you will be upset that we haven’t mentioned your particular rooster breed, but there are so many to choose from!
 Apologies to the boys we missed – maybe there will be the next time.

 Let us know in the comments section below your favorite breed of roosters and share your pictures…